npalomin/sind/training.md

 <img src="https://npalomin.github.io/sind/timg/bm_sh.png" width="700">

 ### Survey materials
-To conduct the survey you will have a hard copy of the basemap sheets showing the "Functional Units" polygons labelled with their __Functional Unit Code__ and the "Exterior" units polygons.
-Additionally, you will have the questions of the survey loaded in your EpiCollect app accesible through a smartphone.
+To conduct the survey you will have a hard copy of the __basemap sheets__ showing the "Functional Units" polygons labelled with their __Functional Unit Code__ and the "Exterior" units polygons.
+Each sheet has a unique page number on the bottom right corner (question number 1.1).
+Additionally, you will have the questions of the survey loaded on your EpiCollect app accesible through a smartphone.

 <img src="https://npalomin.github.io/sind/timg/bm_shd.png" width="700">